 Wound complications present a problem following mesh repair of incisional hernia.
 They increase secondary recurrence (45).
 Many reports indicated sublay mesh repair for incisional hernias (44,46,47).
 The placement of the mesh on the posterior rectus fascia compared with onlay position would benefit from a more vascularized area (46).
 On the other side, it is widely recognized that dissection of the onlay mesh placement subcutaneous supra fascial space promotes wound infection and seroma (47).

 As concerns the wound infection, the results in this meta-analysis were in favour of the sublay mesh repair.
+This outcome seems to be not related directly to the hernioplasty or mesh, but it is due to poor skin antisepstic.
+Then, an adequate clean of the skin before the procedure is mandatory.
 Some authors (29,48) explained the higher rate of mesh infection, in the group of onlay repair, by the more superficial position of onlay repair making it more accessible for bacterial colonization.
 On another hand, in case of sublay mesh repair, mesh positioning on the retro rectus prefascial space ensure a better body’s immune system infections fights (11,49).
 Mesh infection ranged from 5 to 10% of mesh repairs (50,51).
 The management of this complication is complex due to several factors predicting its occurrence: medical history, causal germ, type of the prosthesis and its location in the abdominal wall.
 Operative time was also incriminated in the increase in wound complications (52).
 In this meta-analysis, the operative time was longer in sublay mesh repair.
-Seroma is related to a tight contact of foreign body (mesh) to the subcutaneous tissue during dissection.
+In sublay repair, the hernia sac is introduced the hernia in the abdominal cavity.
+The wall defect is closed and the mesh prevents a new displacement.
+For this reason the treatment is more prolonged and hard.
+In onlay repair, the hernias defect is not closed and the mesh recovers the hernia.
+For this reason onlay repair is in fact faster, but it is only justified when the surgeon is not able to do a sublay repair or does not have an experienced surgeon to help.
+Seroma is related to a tight contact of any subcutaneous foreign body (mesh) much more than in deeper abdominal wall.
 Seroma was more frequent with onlay technique than the sublay one (53,54).
 A meta-analysis of Timmermans et al (29) did not find a statistical difference between onlay and sublay techniques concerning seroma while in our study, sublay mesh repair was associated with lesser seroma rate than onlay mesh repair.
 This complication could be reduced by wearing abdominal binders and the use of low-thrombin fibrin sealant (55,56).
 Postoperative complications rate (seroma, hematoma, and wound infection) were higher after onlay mesh repair (49,57).

 As concerns recurrence, many factors could affect this outcome: wound complications, operative time, the tensile strength of the abdominal wall, and mesh shrinkage (43,45,58).
 Studies results were controversial (23,24,29,53,59,60).
 They reported a less frequency rate of recurrence after sublay technique (53,61) or a similar recurrence rate between the two surgical procedures (23,60).
 Weber et al (54) reported that recurrence is less frequent after onlay method compared to sublay mesh repair.
 Surgical care of patients with recurrent hernias may be best provided in referral centers with interest and expertise in the management of complex abdominal hernias (62).
 Additional variables are missed such as mesh overlap, mesh fixation, and surgeon’s learning curve.
 In addition, this high heterogeneity was explained in some degree by to the small number of patients with different follow-up.